Wwalker-Crutch/WalkerTA-Tools/README.md

 - **Redirect Chaining (`r`)**
   Build and manage redirect chains using sanitized URLs.
 Create new chains or extend existing ones while keeping links safe and non-clickable for secure analysis and documentation.

+- **Email Dump (`e`)**
+  Collect and dedicate emails towards being a sender.
+Place for Email Collection, Important for later use in MISP report sheet guided mode.

 - **Clear Terminal (`clr`)**
   Clears the terminal screen and redisplays the CLI banner.